-All of the individuals nominated for election as directors are currently members of the Board, and each was elected at our 2022 annual shareholder meeting, held on May 5, 2022, by at least a majority of the votes cast, with the exception of Louis Vachon, who was appointed to the Board in October 2022.
-The Board recommends that you vote FOR the election of the 14 individuals nominated.
+All of the 13 individuals nominated for election as directors are currently members of the Board, and each was elected at our 2023 annual shareholder meeting, held on May 4, 2023, by at least a majority of the votes cast, with the exception of Johan Wibergh, who was appointed to the Board in November 2023.
+For details of the voting results for the nominees who were elected at our 2023 annual shareholder meeting, please see section 4 About the nominated directors.
+David F. Denison and Robert C. Simmonds will be retiring at the end of the meeting.
+At our 2023 annual shareholder meeting, D.F.
+Denison and R.C.
+Simmonds received, respectively, 364,645,134 (98.14%) and 366,838,907 (98.73%) votes FOR their election as a director.

+The Board recommends that you vote \mathbf{FOR} the election of the 13 individuals nominated.